The geometry of antisymplectic involutions, I

-By Theorem~\ref{thm:walls} (see also~\cite[Theorem 5.7]{BM:walls}), we are looking for classes $a\in\mathcal{H}$ such that $a^2\geq-2$ and $0\leq (a,v)\leq g-1$.
+The behavior of $\varphi$ is determined by the existence of certain classes in $\mathcal{H}$ ~\cite[Theorem~5.7]{BM:walls}).
+More precisely, we are looking for classes $a\in\mathcal{H}$ such that $a^2\geq-2$ and $0\leq (a,v)\leq g-1$.
 It is immediate to see that the only possibility is when $a=\pm \delta$.
 Hence, the exceptional locus of the divisorial contraction $\phi$ is $\Delta$. \end{proof}

 Next we examine a stratifcation of $\Delta$.
 Given $k\geq 1$, set

 Thus $\Delta$ is the disjoint union of the $\Delta(k)$'s.
 A more precise result is the following.

 \begin{lemm} We have